Dietrich Fischer-Dieskau: Singing career

 In 1947, Fischer-Dieskau returned to Germany, where he launched his professional career as a singer in Badenweiler, singing in Brahms's Ein Deutsches Requiem without any rehearsal.
 (He was a last-minute substitute for an indisposed singer.)
-He gave his first Lieder recital in Leipzig in the autumn of 1947 and followed it soon afterwards with a highly successful first concert at Berlin's Titania-Palast.
+He gave his first Lieder recital in Leipzig in late 1947 and followed it soon afterwards with a highly successful first concert at Berlin's Titania-Palast.

 From early in his career he collaborated with famous lyric sopranos Elisabeth Schwarzkopf and Irmgard Seefried, and the recording producer Walter Legge, issuing instantly successful albums of Lieder by Schubert and Hugo Wolf.

-In the autumn of 1948, Fischer-Dieskau was engaged as principal lyric baritone at the Städtische Oper Berlin (Municipal Opera, West Berlin), making his debut as Posa in Verdi's Don Carlos under Ferenc Fricsay.
+In late 1948, Fischer-Dieskau was engaged as principal lyric baritone at the Städtische Oper Berlin (Municipal Opera, West Berlin), making his debut as Posa in Verdi's Don Carlos under Ferenc Fricsay.
 This company, known after 1961 as the Deutsche Oper, would remain his artistic home until his retirement from the operatic stage, in 1978.

-Subsequently, Fischer-Dieskau made guest appearances at the opera houses in Vienna and Munich.
+Subsequently, Fischer-Dieskau made guest appearances at the Vienna State Opera and the Bavarian State Opera.
 After 1949 he made concert tours in the Netherlands, Switzerland, France and Italy.
-In 1951, he made his Salzburg Festival concert debut with Mahler's Lieder eines fahrenden Gesellen (Songs of a Wayfarer) under Wilhelm Furtwängler.
-That year, he also made his British debut, at the Royal Albert Hall in London during the Festival of Britain.
+In 1951, he made his Salzburg Festival concert debut with Mahler's Lieder eines fahrenden Gesellen conducted by Wilhelm Furtwängler.
+The same year he also made his British debut, at the Royal Albert Hall in London during the Festival of Britain.
 He appeared in Frederick Delius's A Mass of Life, conducted by Sir Thomas Beecham.
 He made regular opera appearances at the Bayreuth Festival between 1954 and 1961 and at the Salzburg Festival from 1956 until the early 1970s.